juychen/juychen.github.io/docs/2_Setup/SetupCloud9.md

 ![Image](../../src/img/Setup/Cloud9-1.jpg)

-## Increase the storgate of the Cloud9 EBS
+## Increase the storage of the Cloud9 EBS

 The default 10GB storage, 1 CPU, and 1GB memory of Cloud9 workspace is quite small.
 Thus, it is good for us to increase the computational resources used by the Cloud9 instance for the tutorial.

 Firstly, we increase the storage of the instance.
-To increase the EBS volume, please perfrom as follows:
+To increase the EBS volume, please perform as follows:
 1. Select the Cloud9 instance in the [EC2 console](https://console.aws.amazon.com/ec2/v2/home#Instances).
 2. Click the "Storage" chart
 3. Roll down, explore, and click on the "Volume ID" in the list